CURE: Privacy-Preserving Split Learning Done Right: METHOD

 \subsubsection{{Initialization}}

-This phase of \sys's framework, as detailed in Algorithm~\ref{Innitialization}, is crucial for setting up the necessary cryptographic keys and model parameters for secure and efficient training.
-The initialization begins by defining the split model architecture, where \( l_s \) represents the server-side layers \([l_1, l_2, \ldots, l_n]\) and \( l_c \) represents the client-side layers \([l_{n+1}, \ldots, l_{n+k}]\).
-The client and the server randomly initialize their weights through $\text{GenRandomWeights}(l_{\cdot})$ function that randomly initializes the weight matrices for a set of layers $(l_\cdot)$ (Lines 4 and 9).
+This phase of \sys, as detailed in Algorithm~\ref{Innitialization} in Appendix~\ref{sec:supplementaryAlgo}, is crucial for setting up the necessary cryptographic keys and model parameters for secure and efficient training.
+Initialization begins by defining the split model architecture, where \( L_s \) represents the server-side layers \([l_1, l_2, \ldots, l_n]\) and \( L_c \) represents the client-side layers \([l_{n+1}, \ldots, l_{n+k}]\).
+Thus, $l_n$ denotes the split layer index; for example, $l_2$ indicates that the network is split after the second layer between client and server.
+The client and the server randomly initialize their weights through the $GenRandomWeights$ function that randomly initializes the weight matrices for a set of layers (Lines 4 and 9).
 The client also generates a pair of public and secret keys \((\textsf{PK}_c, \textsf{SK}_c)\) using \text{KeyGen} operation of HE scheme (Line 5), and then sends the public key \((\textsf{PK}_c)\) to the server (Line 6).
 The server encrypts its weights (\( \mathbf{W}_s \)) using \(\textsf{PK}_c\) (Line 10).
 Thus, initialization ensures that the server-side weights are encrypted before any data exchange, maintaining privacy from the outset.
+If the server does not know the input data $X$, which is only known by the client, then the client encrypts it locally to prepare for training, and sends the ciphertext $\mathbf{X}$ to the server.